giedrebi/BIT_PROJECTS_CSS/README.md

 ## About

 This project was made for learning purposes as homework.
+Simple real estate website with logo animation, landing page.

+I used HTML and CSS.

 ## Launch procedure